-In order to meet the Joint Commission on the Accreditation of Healthcare Organizations (JCAHO) standards, students are required to complete a background check during the summer prior to their freshman year as part of the admission criteria and annually thereafter.
+In order to meet The Joint Commission's standards, students are required to complete a background check during the summer prior to their freshman year as part of the admission criteria and annually thereafter.
 Students will purchase their background check through www.Castlebranch.com.
 The results of a background check are posted to the Castle Branch web site in a secure tamper-proof environment where the student, as well as the school, can retrieve the results using a special code.
 Students must sign a release of information form in order to provide clinical agencies or hospitals with the requested information.
 In addition, some students will be required to complete a NH Criminal Background check depending on their clinical placements.